-- 18 The SA was undertaken by District Council officers and was an integral process of developing the policies and selecting the sites set out within the DPD.
-All of the policy and site options were tested against the SA framework and the baseline data, as well as information on likely changes set out within technical reports, was used to predict the effects.
-The process was limited by some uncertainties including a lack of baseline data in some areas, limited understanding of some of the effects and uncertainty where options could either lead to a positive or a negative effect depending on how they are implemented or how people react to them. - 19 The SA, alongside wider sustainability considerations, played an important role in the evaluation of and decision-making around the options as well as refining those options into detailed policies.
-This included: - Location of development An analysis of the sustainability impacts of the various sites put forward.
-The Adopted Core Strategy directs development towards Kidderminster and Stourport-on-Severn, however, a large number of sites were assessed and ranked based on their sustainability implications.
-The final sites selected are mainly those which accord with the Adopted Core Strategy and score highly against the SA framework, however, a small number of sites which did not score so well mainly because of accessibility and car dependency issues have been allocated to deliver rural affordable housing.
-The sites selected generally promote non-car access to services and facilities. - The SA supported giving priority to environmental concerns and ensuring that the site specific policies identified specific mitigation measures in response to many of the issues highlighted by the SA process.
+20 The SA, alongside wider sustainability considerations, played an important role in the evaluation of and decision-making around the options as well as refining those options into detailed policies.
+This included:

+- Location of development An analysis of the sustainability impacts of the various sites put forward.
+The Adopted Core Strategy directs development towards Kidderminster and Stourport-on-Severn; however, a large number of sites were assessed and ranked based on their sustainability implications.
+The final sites selected are mainly those which accord with the Adopted Core Strategy and score highly against the SA framework; however, a small number of sites which did not score so well, mainly because of accessibility and car dependency issues, have been allocated to deliver rural affordable housing.
+The selected sites generally promote non-car access to services and facilities. - The SA supported giving priority to environmental concerns and ensuring that the site specific policies identified specific mitigation measures in response to many of the issues highlighted by the SA process.
 One of the key issues for Wyre Forest District is balancing the brownfield strategy with the need to deliver affordable housing and renewable energy.
 There will need to be some compromise on some sites because of viability issues.
-However, the viability policy set out will ensure that affordable housing thresholds can be lowered where there is a robust viability assessment supporting this.
-The strategy prioritises brownfield sites to regenerate the urban area and reduce the need to travel.
-Had a greenfield strategy have been set out then higher levels of affordable housing could have been delivered however, this would have significant implications for car use and additional congestion.

-- The SA identified some potential issues in relation to loss of employment land.
+However, the viability policy will ensure that affordable housing thresholds can be lowered where there is a robust viability assessment supporting this.
+The strategy prioritises brownfield strategy been set out, higher levels of affordable housing could have been delivered.
+However, this would have had significant implications for car use and additional congestion. - The SA identified some potential issues in relation to loss of employment land.
 As a result, some sites have been allocated for a mix of uses retaining an element of employment land on-site where appropriate.
 Some sites were identified through the Employment Land Review as being potentially suitable for switching to residential development.
 Overall, the policies and allocations retain a suitable portfolio of employment land whilst delivering the required level of housing. - Flooding is significant within the District and whilst some sites identified a risk of flooding, these sites will require a Flood Risk Assessment and mitigation has been built into the policies in response to concerns raised by the SA.
 The allocations are also supported by a detailed sequential assessment.
-The District's three towns all have rivers flowing through them so town centre regeneration will always raise some concerns relating to flooding. - Some of the sites raised concerns relating to nature conservation and biodiversity and where appropriate, clauses have been added into site specific policies to ensure no detrimental impact on neighbouring nature conservation sites.
+The District's three towns all have rivers flowing through them so town centre regeneration will always raise some concerns relating to flooding. - Some of the sites raised concerns relating to nature conservation and biodiversity and, where appropriate, clauses have been added into site specific policies to ensure no detrimental impact on neighbouring nature conservation sites.
 Additionally, a number of policies included clauses requiring the retention of significant trees.
-Some of the sites identified the potential to enhance the streetscene.
-The design policy set out within the Site Allocations and Policies DPD, together with clauses relating to design in specific policies where relevant will ensure that benefits are secured.